-The scope of development for this EA includes the use of existing infrastructure required for the construction and use of the HPARU Project.
+The scope of development for this EA includes the use of existing infrastructure required for the construction and use of the HPAR Upgrade Project.

-Selwyn will provide a detailed description of the previously approved and existing facilities and infrastructure that will be used as part of the proposed Project.
+The developer is required in the DAR to provide a detailed description of the proposed Project, which includes all components required for its construction and use.
+Specifically, this will include a detailed description of any existing components (such as bridges) and the environment that may interact with them.
 This will include a discussion of how the existing infrastructure will be used for the proposed Project, and discussion of the capacity of existing infrastructure to support the proposed Project.